 Video transcoding involves converting compressed media content from one digital encoding format to another.
 It is typically a two-step process that starts with decoding.
 Then, the video is re-encoded into a new format.

 During the transcoding process, you can edit three essential elements of digital video: the file format, the video, and the audio.
 You can also add watermarks, graphics and logos to the video during the transcoding process.
-Harmonic’s VOS®360 platforms unify your workflows and simplify the entire video processing chain.
+Harmonic’s VOS®360 Media SaaS unify your workflows and simplify the entire video processing chain.

 Video transcoding is a necessity for high quality, simplified video delivery